|Nutrition Facts (per serving)|

 Many vegetarian gravy recipes call for mushrooms, which add a great "meaty" flavor, but this one does not, so it's perfect for people who hate mushrooms, Want to add a little more flavor?
 Add a touch of liquid smoke while you stir it all up.

-Making a vegetarian gravy can be a bit more of an art than an exact science, as timing, stirring and heat are everything, just like when making a meat-based gravy.
-You'll need to stir plenty in order to avoid those pesky lumps, just like when using the fat drippings from meat.
-So, stay close to your gravy while it's stove-top and don't be afraid to stir quite a bit, and, feel free to add more or less liquid as needed, but remember, your vegetarian gravy will thicken slightly as it cools just like a non-vegetarian gravy.
+Making a vegetarian gravy can be a bit more of an art than an exact science, since timing, stirring, and heat are everything, just like when making a meat-based gravy.
+You'll need to stir plenty in order to avoid those pesky lumps, just like when using the fat drippings from the meat.
+So, stay close to your gravy while it's stove-top, and don't be afraid to stir quite a bit.
+Feel free to add more or less liquid as needed, but remember, your vegetarian gravy will thicken slightly as it cools just like a non-vegetarian gravy.

-- Add in the vegetable broth and the cornstarch, stirring to mix the cornstarch well.
+Add in the cornstarch and vegetable broth, stirring to mix the cornstarch well.
 Bring to a boil, then reduce to a slow simmer over low or medium-low heat, stirring frequently to make sure no clumps are formed.
 Continue to stir as the gravy begins to thicken.

-- Add in the nutritional yeast and the soy sauce or tamari and reduce the heat to very low.
-Cook for one more minute, stirring.
+Add in the nutritional yeast, if desired, and the soy sauce or tamari and reduce the heat to very low.
+Cook for 1 more minute, stirring.
 You can now add a little bit more liquid if needed, but do keep in mind that your vegetarian gravy will thicken up a bit as it cools.

-Need this gravy to be gluten-free?
-Use a little extra corn starch instead of the flour, or, swap out the flour for a gluten-free flour, and be sure to omit the soy sauce and use tamari instead.
+- Need this gravy to be gluten free?
+Use a little extra cornstarch instead of the flour, or, swap out the flour for gluten-free flour, and be sure to omit the soy sauce and use tamari instead.